RMCollins175/Spectator-Tech-Test/README.md

 - add attribution somewhere - "Powered by newsapi.org"
 - change <a> tags to <NavLink>(s)
 - Carousel for breaking news stories
+- Search functionality
+- I Could break-out NewsList into NewsListItem component
+- I Could click on each card to bring up a new page purely dedicated to the story
+    - by route params (see pictures)
+    - ViewArticle component
+- unit tests